21 Productivity Tips for Travel Bloggers: How to Do More While You Travel the World

 When you are on the road, the boundaries between work and play tend to blur.

 Why not take your laptop to the beach and work on your latest post in between surf sessions?
-Not only is this simply impractical, it will kill your productivity.
+Not only is this simply impractical, but it will also kill your productivity.

 When you are traveling, you need to set firm boundaries between work time and playtime.